 The Canine Rabies Blueprint’s Stepwise Approach towards Rabies Elimination is a roadmap for countries to help them develop plans and measure progress toward achieving prevention, control and elimination.
 It integrates One Health principles to help countries become disease-free.

 How to Eliminate Rabies

 You can sign up for the pledge by clicking here.

 FCVC hopes that you found this article engaging and enlightening.
-Need to know if your pet’s rabies vaccinations are up to date?
+Need to know if your pet’s vaccinations are up to date?
 Give us a call at 970-587-5140.